Mafalda-SFU/Mafalda-SFU.github.io/docs/_posts/2023-02-05-Profiling-npm-install-times.md

 title: Profiling `npm install` times
 ---

-When installing Mafalda packets, a problem I've suffered several times are install times, specially since I'm using git dependencies.
+When installing Mafalda SFU packets, a problem I've suffered several times are install times, specially since I'm using git dependencies.
 I tried to reduce times by [publishing](https://www.npmjs.com/org/mafalda) some of the most common packages to npm, so removing need to install and compile development